Select units of measurement for the temperature and rainfall tables (metric or imperial).

-In Greenland, an autonomous territory of the Kingdom of Denmark, the climate is
+In Greenland, a large island in North America, and an autonomous territory of the Kingdom of Denmark, there is a

 Greenland is a very large island and is very